BetonQuest/BetonQuest/documentation/User-Documentation/Events-List.md

 Removes items from the player’s inventory, armor slots or backpack.
 The items itself must be defined in the items.yml, optionally with an amount after a colon.
 Which inventory types are checked is defined by the `invOrder:` option.
-You can use `Backpack`, `Inventory` and `Armor` there.
+You can use `Backpack`, `Inventory`, `Offhand` and `Armor` there.
 One after another will be checked if multiple types are defined.

 Note: If the items aren't quest items don't use `take`event with player options in conversations!
 The player can drop items before selecting the option and pickup them after the event fires.